With No Life Insurance, How Are Joint Mortgages Affected?

 The best life insurance provides the necessary security, preventing the other property owner from becoming solely responsible for repaying the mortgage balance if the other owner dies.

-However, this important cover is often overlooked so the surviving co-owner is left on the hook.
+However, this important cover is often overlooked, leaving the surviving co-owner on the hook.

 Life Insurance Available for Joint Mortgage Holders